 Suggested by Leyla | Offbeat France

-The castle dates back to the 17th century and its exteriors remained unchanged ever since.
+The castle dates back to the 17th century, and its exteriors have remained unchanged ever since.
 It’s different from the other castles you may visit in the area, as it was never used or designed for defensive reasons.
 This means you won’t see any moats, towers, or armories.

 Suggested by Maartje | The Orange Backpack

-If you are planning a trip to France to see its most magical castles, only the Palace of Versailles gets more visitors each year than the Château de Chenonceau in the Loire Valley.
+If you plan a trip to France to see its most magical castles, only the Palace of Versailles gets more visitors than the Château de Chenonceau in the Loire Valley.

-A visit to the Château de Chenonceau is an easy drive from Tours or Amboise, past the village of Chenonceau, to the forest in which the castle is located.
-The setting is a fairytale – a long tree-lined driveway leads you to some of the most famous castle gardens in the world.
+A visit to the Château de Chenonceau is an easy drive from Tours or Amboise.
+The setting is a fairy-tale – a long tree-lined driveway leads you to some of the most famous castle gardens in the world.
 Beyond the gardens is the Château de Chenonceau spanning the River Cher.

-Once you arrive at the castle you will learn about the six Queens and the powerful women who fought over this castle, who owned it, and who each made their own parts and extensions to the gardens.
+Once you arrive at the castle, you will learn about the six Queens and the mighty women who fought over this castle, who owned it, and who each made their own parts and extensions to the gardens.

 Suggested by Monique | Trip Anthropologist

-Due to the years of neglect, this château is more sparsely furnished than many of the others in the region.
+Due to the years of neglect, this château is more sparsely furnished than many others in the region.
 Although it doesn’t contain great masterpieces, the minimalism of the rooms enables you to appreciate the architecture.
 Be sure to pay particular attention to the fascinating spiral passageway which leads up the tower into the castle.
-This was a grand entrance which allowed carriages to be able to drive right up inside.
+This was a grand entrance that allowed carriages to drive right up inside.

 Suggested by Karen | Postcards from Nana

-Château de Villandry is one of the most beautiful chateaux in France.
+Château de Villandry is one of the most beautiful Castles in the Loire Valley.
 Known as the last castle to be built during the Renaissance period in Loire Valley, Napoleon Bonaparte acquired this château for his brother, Jerome Bonaparte, during the early 19th century.

-This family-owned château is famous for its grand interior with the Renaissance fair and one will feel what it’s like to live during this period.
+This family-owned château is famous for its grand interior with Renaissance flair, and one will feel what it’s like to live during this period.
 The rooms are the highlights of this beautiful château.

-Aside from the opulent interior, Château de Villandry is also quite famous for its beautiful gardens.
-Its lush gardens feature green space features labyrinths, fruit-bearing trees, vegetable patches, grapevines, and grass courts.
-There’s also a number of flower gardens to get lost into.
+Aside from the opulent interior, Château de Villandry is also famous for its beautiful gardens.
+Its lush gardens feature labyrinths, fruit-bearing trees, vegetable patches, grapevines, and grass courts.
+There are also several flower gardens to get lost in.

-For the better view of the garden, go straight to the second floor and stand by the viewing point.
+To better admire the garden, go straight to the second floor and stand by the viewing point.
 From here, you’ll get the best view of the entire complex.
-No need to visit in certain seasons as the administrator made a good call of planting different varieties of plants and flowers that bloom in different seasons.
-This means you can go at any time of the year and still enjoy their beautiful garden.
+The garden is beautiful to visit all year round as the administrator made a good call of planting different varieties of plants and flowers that bloom in different seasons.

 Suggested by Christine | Journey to France